not-timid/a1/README.md

      extend: {},
    },
    ```
-   Note that changes to tailwind.config.js should be hot-reloaded to the browser
+   You should see changes to tailwind.config.js hot-reloaded in the browser
 6. Extend the theme, with some custom colours:
    ```js
    theme: {